f5devcentral/f5-velos-training/docs/monitoring_velos.rst

 Monitoring VELOS Chassis Base MAC Addresses via API
 ------------------------------------------------------

-You can monitor the base MAC addresses and tiehr assingment using the following API call.
+You can monitor the base MAC addresses and their assignment using the following API call.

 .. code-block:: bash

     GET https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-system:system/f5-system-chassis-macs:chassis-macs

-In the output you'll see the base MAC address and how MAC addresses get alocated to the partitions.
+In the output you'll see the base MAC address and how MAC addresses get allocated to the partitions.

 .. code-block:: json